 "neighborhood improvement associations" had used so successfully to

 keep out blacks.
-This decision led to a gradual increase in the permeability of
+This decision led to a gradual increase in the

 the borders of the ghetto.
 Permeable borders, however, hardly led to

 integration, for whites would ultimately begin to move out of